What is Backlight Bleed and How Can You Fix It?

 Flashlight

-Significant flashlighting occurs when a screen appears dimmer in the middle during use, with bright corners.
+Significant flashlighting occurs when a screen with bright corners appears dimmer in the middle during use.

 How to Fix Backlight Bleed

-There are plenty of options for improving your backlight bleed disparities and preventing future bleeds.
+Plenty of options exist for improving your backlight bleed disparities and preventing future bleeds.

-If you’re in the market to purchase a new monitor or anything with an LCD, make sure you buy a decent quality product.
-Cheaper monitors have more backlight bleed problems, which can lead to high repair costs and eventually replacement.
+If you want to purchase a new monitor or anything with an LCD, make sure you buy a decent-quality product.
+Cheaper monitors have more backlight bleed problems, leading to high repair costs and, eventually, replacement.

 It’s better to start with a high-quality monitor with minimal bleeding risk than to buy a cheap one only to repair it shortly after.
-A cheaply made LCD means you are going to spend more in the long run.
+A cheaply made LCD means you will spend more in the long run.

 Adjust Your Brightness